 But if you’re casting about for new feature ideas or ways to add value to your product, those brainstorming notes and customer suggestions might be rich with possibilities.
 Check in on them regularly.

 A related tip: Keep these “great-but-not-right-now” ideas in their own file—and not in your product backlog, which should be a far leaner and more strategic document.

 Most of Your Product’s Success Will Come Not from Eye-Popping Innovation, But from Steady Incremental Improvements

 “Most of your product’s success will come not from eye-popping innovation, but from steady incremental improvements.”

-Bottom line: Game-changing, mind-blowing innovations are awesome.
+Bottom line: Game-changing, mind-blowing product innovations are awesome.
 (Three cheers for the iPhone!
 And commercial air travel!
 And… indoor plumbing!)